stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 temple tower above, and the first star winked softly above the meadows across the Skai.
 With the night came song, and Carter nodded as the lutanists praised ancient days from beyond the filigreed balconies and tessellated courts of simple Ulthar.
-And there might have been sweetness even in the voices of Ulthar&rsquo;s many cats, but that they were mostly heavy and silent from strange feasting.
-Some of them stole off to those cryptical realms which are known only to cats and which villagers say are on the moon&rsquo;s dark side, whither the cats leap from tall housetops, but one small black kitten crept upstairs and sprang in Carter&rsquo;s lap to purr and play, and curled up near his feet when he lay down at last on the little couch whose pillows were stuffed with fragrant, drowsy herbs.
+And there might have been sweetness even in the voices of Ulthar's many cats, but that they were mostly heavy and silent from strange feasting.
+Some of them stole off to those cryptical realms which are known only to cats and which villagers say are on the moon's dark side, whither the cats leap from tall housetops, but one small black kitten crept upstairs and sprang in Carter's lap to purr and play, and curled up near his feet when he lay down at last on the little couch whose pillows were stuffed with fragrant, drowsy herbs.

-  In the morning Carter joined a caravan of merchants bound for Dylath-Leen with the spun wool of Ulthar and the cabbages of Ulthar&rsquo;s busy farms.
-And for six days they rode with tinkling bells on the smooth road beside the Skai; stopping some nights at the inns of little quaint fishing towns, and on other nights camping under the stars while snatches of boatmen&rsquo;s songs came from the placid river.
+  In the morning Carter joined a caravan of merchants bound for Dylath-Leen with the spun wool of Ulthar and the cabbages of Ulthar's busy farms.
+And for six days they rode with tinkling bells on the smooth road beside the Skai; stopping some nights at the inns of little quaint fishing towns, and on other nights camping under the stars while snatches of boatmen's songs came from the placid river.
 The country was very beautiful, with green hedges and groves and picturesque peaked cottages and octagonal windmills.

   On the seventh day a blur of smoke arose on the horizon ahead, and then the tall black towers of Dylath-Leen, which is built mostly of basalt.
-Dylath-Leen with its thin angular towers looks in the distance like a bit of the Giants&rsquo; Causeway, and its streets are dark and uninviting.
+Dylath-Leen with its thin angular towers looks in the distance like a bit of the Giants' Causeway, and its streets are dark and uninviting.
 There are many dismal sea-taverns near the myriad wharves, and all the town is thronged with the strange seamen of every land on earth and of a few which are said to be not on earth.
 Carter questioned the oddly robed men of that city about the peak of Ngranek on the isle of Oriab, and found that they knew of it well.
-Ships came from Baharna on that island, one being due to return thither in only a month, and Ngranek is but two days&rsquo; zebra-ride from that port.
+Ships came from Baharna on that island, one being due to return thither in only a month, and Ngranek is but two days' zebra-ride from that port.
 But few had seen the stone face of the god, because it is on a very difficult side of Ngranek, which overlooks only sheer crags and a valley of sinister lava.
 Once the gods were angered with men on that side, and spoke of the matter to the Other Gods.

-  It was hard to get this information from the traders and sailors in Dylath-Leen&rsquo;s sea-taverns, because they mostly preferred to whisper of the black galleys.
+  It was hard to get this information from the traders and sailors in Dylath-Leen's sea-taverns, because they mostly preferred to whisper of the black galleys.
 One of them was due in a week with rubies from its unknown shore, and the townsfolk dreaded to see it dock.
 The mouths of the men who came from it to trade were too wide, and the way their turbans were